nicoledoan/PortfolioProjects/Restaurant_Inventory_Operations_Management/README.md

-# 🍽️ Restaurant Inventory Analysis (SQL Project)
+# 🍽️ Restaurant Inventory Operations Analysis (SQL Project)

 ## 📌 Overview

-This project analyzes restaurant food and drink inventory data using MySQL to evaluate inventory distribution, identify outdated pricing records, and generate shopping/restocking insights from inventory history.
-It demonstrates how operational inventory data can be transformed into actionable business insights using joins, aggregations, window functions, and Common Table Expressions (CTEs).
+This project analyzes restaurant inventory and pricing data using MySQL to support operational decision-making around inventory management, data quality, and restocking workflows.
+The analysis focuses on identifying inventory distribution patterns, auditing outdated pricing records, and generating actionable shopping lists from historical inventory data.

+The project demonstrates how SQL can be used for operational analytics through data cleaning, joins, aggregations, Common Table Expressions (CTEs), and reporting logic.

 ---